Skip to main content

 Back Pain: When Is Spine Surgery the Right Choice?

-Back pain affects roughly 80% of adults at some point in their lives, but only a small percentage ultimately need surgery.
-Understanding when spine surgery is appropriate — and when it isn't — can help you make informed decisions about your care.
+Back pain hits roughly 80% of adults at some point, but only a small percentage actually need surgery.
+Knowing when spine surgery makes sense and when it doesn't can save you from an unnecessary procedure or, just as importantly, from suffering longer than you need to.

-• Physical therapy strengthens core muscles and improves flexibility
+• Physical therapy to strengthen core muscles and improve flexibility

-• Epidural steroid injections provide targeted relief for nerve inflammation
+• Epidural steroid injections for targeted nerve inflammation relief

-• Activity modification allows healing while maintaining fitness
+• Activity modification to allow healing while maintaining fitness

 1. Conservative treatment has failed after 3-6 months

-If physical therapy, medications, and injections haven't provided adequate relief after a reasonable trial period, surgical options may be discussed.
+If physical therapy, medications, and injections haven't provided adequate relief after a reasonable trial period, surgical options come into the conversation.

 2. Neurological symptoms are present or worsening

-Numbness, weakness, or loss of coordination in the arms or legs — especially if progressive — may indicate nerve compression that requires surgical decompression.
+Numbness, weakness, or loss of coordination in the arms or legs, especially if it's getting worse, may indicate nerve compression that requires surgical decompression.

 3. Cauda equina syndrome

-This rare emergency — characterized by sudden loss of bowel or bladder control, numbness in the groin area, and leg weakness — requires urgent surgical intervention.
+This is a rare emergency.
+Sudden loss of bowel or bladder control, numbness in the groin area, and leg weakness require urgent surgery.
+Don't wait on this one.

 4. Spinal instability or deformity